EdTech

 Fact #2: Games can get students reading above grade level.

-Video games help students get used to reading more complex texts and understanding advanced vocabulary.
-According to gaming cognition expert Constance Steinkuehler, when students read texts about World of Warcraft, such as instructions and FAQs, “struggling readers read text averaging 6.2 grade levels above their diagnosed competency . . . with accuracy rates between 94% and 99%.”
-With video games, students can grasp their school reading material faster and feel motivated to read because it’s familiar to them from gaming.
+Video games can help students read more complex texts and understand advanced vocabulary.
+According to cognition expert Constance Steinkuehler, when students read texts about World of Warcraft, such as instructions and FAQs, “struggling readers read text averaging 6.2 grade levels above their diagnosed competency . . . with accuracy rates between 94% and 99%.”
+When the text is connected to video games, students can grasp it faster and feel more motivated to read it.

 Fact #3: Games can promote physical education.